faizan-m/faizan-m.github.io/projects.md

 **Technologies Used: Quantum Computing, Haskell, Python**

 *Motivation:*
-* Semi-prime factorization is an important operation for several reason including cryptography
+* Semi-prime factorization is a fundamental operation in cryptography
-* Full-scale Quantum Computers do not exist as of today but we can exploit Quantum Annealers to obtain speedups over classical computers
+* Full-scale Quantum Computers are unlikely in the near future
+* But Quantum Annealers might help obtain speedups over classical computers

 *Role:*
-* Design circuits to perform the computations such as GCD and operations using Elliptic Curve Method
+* Design circuits for GCD and operations using Elliptic Curve Method
 * Work with our sponsor at IQC to have those circuits implemented
-* Generate problem instances annd benchmark their complexity and algorithm performance
+* Benchmark the algorithm complexity and performance

 *Technical Details:*
-* The speedup was suggested by the following [pre-print](https://arxiv.org/abs/1910.09592)
+* The speedup was suggested by the following [pre-print](https://arxiv.org/abs/1910.09592){:target="_blank"}
-* Check out our [design doc](/assets/docs/CapstoneDesignDoc.pdf) for more details!
+* Check out our [project poster](/assets/docs/capstonePoster.jpg){:target="_blank"} for more details!

 *Results:*
-* So far we have been working on learning relevant material and attempting to draft circuits for the Elliptic Curve Method.
+* Some circuits designed but work was effected due to university closure
+* Hoping to finish up and finalize the project through the summer

 {% include image-caption.html imageurl="/assets/images/projects/dwave.jpg" title="DWave" caption="" %}